School Culture & Traditions

 Each fourth and eighth-grade student has a chance to lead a community meeting where they share a message about how the pillars and creed can be put into action in our daily lives.

 We take joy in celebrating students’ accomplishments and sharing time with one another as a community.
 Below are some of our favorite annual events.

 Orientation brings our school community together to ensure a smooth transition into the upcoming school year by reviewing systems and communication as well as best practices to support a productive and successful school year for all students.

 Fall meetings are a chance to learn more about grade-specific curricula in the academic subjects and advisory and begin planning for grade-level family volunteer projects.

 The Harvest Fest is a community celebration featuring 1 and 5-kilometer races, fall-themed crafts and food, sack races, and a culminating tug-of-war.

-Chess tournaments take place monthly on Sunday afternoons and are open to students at any grade level who want to test their abilities and try to improve their ranking.
+Chess tournaments are hosted on a regular basis on weekend afternoons and are open to students at any grade level who want to test their abilities and try to improve their ranking.